New friends, new skills and new experiences – it all happens at school camp.

 Our qualified catering team prepare nutritious and delicious meals so your child will never go hungry at camp.
 If your child has any special dietary requirements or food allergies, it’s crucial that these are listed on the Medical and Consent form.
 It’s also a good idea to mention it to your child’s teacher before camp.
 Special diets are provided for medical conditions, religious beliefs and lifestyle choices such as vegetarians or vegans.

 So that camp is a fun and safe experience for everybody, we have rules in place for students to follow.
 These will be explained to your child on arrival at camp.
 If your child misbehaves, we will discuss with your child's teacher the best course of action.
-Sport and Recreation has a zero tolerance stance on bullying.
+The Office of Sport has a zero tolerance stance on bullying.

 Every effort is made to ensure your child’s safety and comfort while at camp.
 Our SunSmart policy promotes wearing broad-brimmed hats and sunscreen and we minimise sun exposure during the hottest part of the day.
 Personal flotation devices (life jackets) are supplied by the Centre.
 Covered shoes must be worn when participating in all boating activities.